alonpresman/AlonPresman/Writeups/HTB/devvortex.md

 /administrator        (Status: 301) [Size: 178] [--> http://dev.devvortex.htb/administrator/]
 ```

-The scan isn't over yet but there is /administrator directory that looks good to us.
+The scan isn't over yet but there is /administrator directory, looks good to us.

 browse there: